aarron-lee/legion-go-tricks/experimental_sound_fix/README.md

 # Install instructions

-## IF ON BAZZITE OS, THIS FIX HAS BEEN ADDED TO THE OS AND SHOULD BE AVAILABLE SOON
+## IF ON BAZZITE OS, THIS FIX HAS BEEN ADDED TO THE OS ALREADY.

 If you installed the v1 version, you can just rerun both scripts to reinstall.